kcorey/BadWordFilter/README.md

 3. Both the censor and censorWord functions rather fell out fully formed instead of growing towards them using TDD.
 I had a little time to consider the algorithm, so I knew what I was aiming for before I started typing.
 I feel this was a mistake as the censor function is quite long, and not particularly readable.
 I'll likely revisit this and do it in stages using TDD.

+4. This doesn't quite, at the moment, handle reading the filename of the badwords from the command line, nor piping of input in.
+I'll revisit this later so as to complete the requirements.
+5.
 // Note, used the concepts from these web pages:
 // http://crunchybagel.com/building-command-line-tools-with-swift/
 // http://waynewbishop.com/swift/tries/